-There are two lodges situated on the Kwando River and operated under the Lianshulu Lodge Concession.
-In 2010 these lodges closed and only reopened in 2012.
-There are four rustic, unserviced campsites on the Nakatwa Lagoon that are operated free-of charge by MET although this is considered to be an undesirable arrangement to Park management and the neighbouring communities.

-Immediately north of the Park is one lodge and campsite (operated as a joint venture between private sector and the Mashi Conservancy) and to the south there is one lodge (operated as a joint venture between private sector and the Balyerwa Conservancy).
-The Park also serves as an important core wildlife area in support of trophy hunting concessions in the five adjacent conservancies.
+There are currently no lodges inside the Park and free bush camping which has been allowed in the past is considered to be undesirable to Park management and the neighbouring communities.
+Immediately north of the Park there is a new lodge (operated as a joint venture between private sector and the Wuparo Conservancy) and two campsites (one run by the Wuparo Conservancy and another run privately).
+The Park serves as an important core wildlife area in support of trophy hunting concessions in the conservancies on the northern boundary.

-To promote tourism in the Park in order to help address the socio-economic needs of the region (particularly adjacent communities), while also providing access to wetland and woodland tourism experience for local, regional and overseas tourists, without compromising the conservation and integrity of the natural resources.
+To promote tourism in the Park in order to help address the socio-economic needs of the region (particularly adjacent communities), while also providing access to 'wetland wilderness' experiences for local, regional and overseas tourists, without compromising the conservation and integrity of the natural resources.